lih/BHR/curly/doc/index.md

 `curly -M builtins=builtins -i` to walk around the builtin library and discover the interactive environment.
 In that environment, you can define functions and use them, just like you would in source files (we'll get to the source format in a mo').
-Additionally, there are a few commands to navigate and discover the context.